 The Work Plan for the Expert Group for 2013-2014 as approved by the UNECE Executive Committee on 4 December 2013 is available to download here.
 This Work Plan was extended to the end of 2015 by the Executive Committee in February 2015.

-The Work Plan for the Expert Group for 2016-2017 as recommended by the Expert Group at its Sixth Session in 2015 is available to download here.
+The Work Plan for the Expert Group for 2016-2017 as recommended by the Expert Group at its Sixth Session in 2015 and endorsed by the Committee on Sustainable Energy at its 24th Session, November 2015, is available to download here.